-Candidates for the MS degree must complete a minimum of 96 units as follows.
+Candidates for the MS degree must complete a minimum of 96 units (1 unit is roughly 1 hour per week in a semester-long course) as follows.

 EPP core courses -- 24 units